TechpriestEnginseer/Community-Patch-Events-Development/Hokath Events/UniqueEvents/readme.txt

 Varangian Epic - req war & steel & amphitheatre, receive berserker per city, rivers gain +gold (expires).
 Great Reduction - req renais.& lose money, (long) temp unhappy, lump sum gold, chancery food/prod/sci Forest Economy - req x forest & indust., unhappy, forest +prod+sci, lmill +gold.
-Socialism - req ideology & min nat pop, no poverty unhappy, -1g on village
+Socialism - req ideology & min nat pop, no poverty unhappy, -2g on village -4g on town

+Sweden naturally has major bonuses to warfare, with a small economy boost in the skola.
+Sweden receive their tundra start again, as I feel this gives you a prime military location (without flanks), to compensate the economic drawbacks, the first choice boosts tiles only found at the poles.
+Choices seek to mirror the natural bonuses, with help with war early, transitioning to economic boosts later on.
+Socilism is quite radical in this iteration.

 --France--To All Talents--
 Gaul - req lose money, forges give tourism and gold, 1 jewelry